 Full access to our extensive Herbal Library and study room with wood stove and kitchen.
 Eco shower block with power shower, solar pool and sauna.
 Pristine sandy beaches with seals, otters, basking sharks herons, falcons etc are 5-10 mins walk away.
 There is also a good local Hotel and regular buses around the island.

-2017 dates for the programme are: arrive Tues 1st May and depart Thurs 28th June.
+2018/19 dates for the face to face programme are: arrive Weds 1st May and depart Weds 26th June.

 If your initial Application meets our requirements, there will follow an in depth interview process either by personal visit or skype meeting.